OnurGumus/onurgumus.github.io/_posts/2021-01-09-CRUD-is-not-the-answer-concurrency.md

 But if you can't wait, you can check out this course of mine:
 [Functional application designing](https://www.udemy.com/course/functional-application-designing/)

-Finally, you may underestimate the danger that you have only a few users, concurrency won't be a problem.
-Indeed concurrency problems usually are not a major concern among web devs, however, the fact is,  concurrency problems could occur even just by a single user making a double click to a button, in case you forgot to disable the button after the first click or could be intentionally generated for malicious purposes programmatically to break the consistency of database state.
+Finally, you may underestimate the danger, perhaps you expect few concurrent users and you'd think concurrency won't be a problem.
+Indeed concurrency problems usually are not a major concern among backend devs, however, the fact is,  concurrency problems could occur even just by a single user making a double click to a button, in case you forgot to disable the button after the first click or could be intentionally generated for malicious purposes programmatically to break the consistency of database state.
+For example, let's say you have built an account lock down mechanism such that account is locked if the user has entered incorrect pin code 5 consequent times, a malicous user may try to burst 10000 request all together and bypass the protection assuming a 4 digit PIN is used.